stolostron/rhacm-docs/_pages/arch_branching.md

 ### Stage branch

   * Complete all work in this branch.
-If you create a branch to prepare a PR, create your branch from this one.
+If you create a branch to prepare a PR, create your branch from this one
   * A snapshot of this branch is taken on Thursdays (mostly) and published on the corresponding branch with our regular refreshes
   * This branch cannot and will not be directly pushed to production
   * Development would submit PRs to this branch for small updates or during PR reviews